usnistgov/FIPS201/_FIPS201/frontend.md

 - holographic images; and
 - watermarks.

-Incorporation of security features shall—

-- be in accordance with durability requirements;
+Incorporation of security features shallbe in accordance with durability requirements;

 - be free of defects, such as fading and discoloration;
 - not obscure printed information; and